Wake Forest University: Pre-college immersion programs

-Wake Forest Graduate School of Arts and Sciences
+Graduate School of Arts and Sciences

 The Graduate School of Arts and Sciences offers 25 programs of graduate-level study as well as 11 certificates.
-Degree programs include 11 areas of PhD study in the sciences, as well as 24 master's degrees in the arts and sciences.
+Degree programs include eleven areas of Ph.D. study in the sciences, as well as 30 master's degrees in the arts and sciences.
 The school also offers nine joint degree programs in conjunction with the other professional schools and the undergraduate college.